-There is a round button with a colorful icon at the top left of the Microsoft Word screen called the OFFICE button.
-If you click on this button, you will find the main Word functions, such as: NEW DOCUMENT, SAVE, SAVE AS, OPEN, CLOSE, and PRINT.
-Back to List
+If you click the FILE tab at the top left of the Microsoft Word window, you will find the main Word functions, such as: New, Save, Save As, Open, Close, and Print Back to List

 Is there a way to create shortcuts to these Word functions?

 Yes.
-Just to the right of the OFFICE button is the QUICK ACCESS TOOLBAR.
+Above the File tab is the Quick Access Toolbar.
+You can customize this toolbar to display the shortcuts that you most frequently use from the list provided.
 You can customize this toolbar to display the shortcuts that you most frequently use from the list provided.
 If you click on the small down arrow on the edge of the toolbar, a list of the most common shortcuts are displayed.
 You can choose shortcuts from this list or if you want a more in-depth selection, click on the MORE COMMANDS option.
 You can then add more shortcuts from the window that pops up.
 Back to List